begmuhommet/low-ops-docs/docs/getting-started/installation.md

-# Low Ops Platform initial setup
+# Low Ops Platform setup

-## Platform Requirements
+## Platform Foundation

-Requirements must be present on build server:
-- kubectl
-- helm
+The platform foundation is an infrastructure level that have to provide scalable, flexeble and extensible enviromnemt for platform lifecycle.
+To build platform foundation you can use cloud providers or on-premise solutions that allows you to run managed or self managed k8s clusters.

 There are 2 different platform `foundation_type`s:

-- `generic` - Should work on any kubernetes custom or managed solution
+- `generic` - Default platform installation method.
+Supports any kubernetes custom or managed solution.
+All platform components that are required to run future applications workloads will be installed automatically.

 - `aws` - Optimised platform installation for AWS specific services.
-Natively support other `aws` services such as EKS, RDS, S3, ELB.
+Natively support other `aws` services such as EKS, RDS, S3, ELB, EBS.
+To use aws managed data resources you need to create them before platform installation as part of foundation setup.
+See diagram bellow for more details.

 High level AWS diagram: